tqa236/python_exercism/little-sisters-vocab/README.md

 'inter :: intertwine :: interconnected :: interdependent'
 ```

 ## 3. Remove a suffix from a word

 `ness` is a common suffix that means _'state of being'_.
  In this activity, your sister needs to find the original root word by removing the `ness` suffix.
-  But of course there are pesky spelling rules: If the root word originally ended in a consonant followed by a 'y', then the 'y' was changed to to 'i'.
+  But of course there are pesky spelling rules: If the root word originally ended in a consonant followed by a 'y', then the 'y' was changed to 'i'.
  Removing 'ness' needs to restore the 'y' in those root words. e.g. `happiness` --> `happi` --> `happy`.

-Implement the `remove_suffix_ness(<word>)` function that takes in a word `str`, and returns the root word without the `ness` suffix.
+Implement the `remove_suffix_ness(<word>)` function that takes in a `word`, and returns the root word without the `ness` suffix.

 ```python
 >>> remove_suffix_ness("heaviness")